Yoram Alhassid

 Biographical Sketch:

 Methods and concepts originating in nuclear theory have contributed to our understanding of mesoscopic systems and nanostructures in which finite-size effects are important, such as quantum dots and nano-sized metallic grains.
-Alhassid’s group has been on the forefront of such interdisciplinary studies.
-In particular, Alhassid and collaborators developed a statistical theory of quantum dots that explains the mescoscopic fluctuations of the conductance in terms of the underlying signatures of chaos in the single-particle electronic wavefunctions [4,5].
-The group’s current focus in this area is on the interplay between single-particle chaos and many-body correlations.
+Alhassid’s group has advanced research at these interdisciplinary frontiers.
+In particular, Alhassid and collaborators developed a statistical theory of quantum dots [10,11] that explains the mescoscopic fluctuations of the conductance in terms of the underlying signatures of chaos in the single-particle electronic wavefunctions.
+The group also explored the interplay between single-particle chaos and many-body correlations.
 A fascinating example is pairing correlations in nano-scale metallic grains whose linear size is smaller than a few nanometers.
-At this scale, fluctuations in the order parameter become important and BCS theory breaks down [6].
-This regime is common to nanoparticles and nuclei [7], even though their gaps differ by six orders of magnitude.
+At this scale, fluctuations in the order parameter become important and the conventional theory of superconductivity breaks down.
+This regime is common to both nanoparticles and nuclei, even though their gaps differ by six orders of magnitude [8].

 Education: